wysaid/android-gpuimage-plus/README.md

 ## note ##

-The video-record feature is available now.
+update 2016-7-7: The video-record feature is available now.
 The LUT filter is supported now.

 ## 简介 ##